-This benefits the user by making the buying process, simplified and “do-able” in one place, rather than directing them to an external site.
+This benefits the user by simplifying the buying process in one place, rather than directing them to an external site.
 It also means that the social platform can retain its users on their site rather than sending them elsewhere.

 Which Channels Use “Buy Buttons”?

-Some channels like Twitter have found that these “buy” buttons haven’t been as beneficial to users as first thought and they’ve been removed.
+Some channels like Twitter have found that “buy” buttons haven’t been as beneficial to users as expected and they’ve been removed.

 You can read more about Twitter phasing out their “buy” button, here.

-To read more on Instagram “shoppable” posts, see here.
+To read more on Instagram “shopable” posts, see here.

-So, now you know a little more about social commerce and the new “shoppable” features that have been added to our favourite social media channels lets take a look at how to use them to increase sales conversions.
+So, now you know a little more about social commerce and the “shopable” features that have been added to our favourite social media channels.
+Let’s now take a look at how to use them to increase sales conversions.

 How To Use Social Commerce